LArSoft/larsoft.github.io/wiki/EventGenerator.md

 The names should be self-explanatory, but look in [larsim:source:larsim/EventGenerator/GENIE/genie.fcl](/redmine/projects/larsim/repository/entry/larsim/EventGenerator/GENIE/genie.fcl) for more details.
 This list will expand over time and one should look at the genie.fcl file for the most up-to-date list.

-### Note about Mother and daughters in GENIE and LArSoft(#Note-about-Mother-and-daughters-in-GENIE-and-LArSoft)
+### Note about Mother and daughters in GENIE and LArSoft

 GENIE allows one to follow decayed particles by looking at their Mother or their daughters.
 Note that when using GENIE, only the Mother is accessible (having both is redundant).
 However, note that in LArG4, it is NOT the case.
 In LArG4, both Mother and daughters are accessible.

 If you want to trace the Mother of a particle, the value returned will be an integer corresponding to the index of the Mother particle.
 This index is only an iterator that GENIE uses to list the particles.
 The primary particles are stored in the collection of [Particle](https://cdcvs.fnal.gov/redmine/projects/larsoftsvn/repository/entry/trunk/Simulation/Particle.h) objects created by LArG4.
 Those objects have the mother and daughter information available to users.

-Single Particle Generation(#Single-Particle-Generation)
+Single Particle Generation
 ----------------------------------------------------------

 The SingleGen module can produce spills with either single particles in them or multiple particles.
 In either case, the particle species is defined by the list of PDG codes supplied.
 The initial position, momenta and the spread of momenta and starting positions for the desired particles is specified in the job file.
 The spread can either be Gaussian or uniformly distributed.